 - In a small bowl, mix the eggs and vanilla extract until fully combined.

 - Turn on the stand mixer and with the mixer on low, slowly add the egg mixture and continue mixing.
-Scrape the bowl down a couple times.
+Scrape down the bowl a couple times.

 - Turn the speed up to medium and beat for 3 minutes until batter is pale yellow.